A microscopic fetch script in Rust, for NixOS systems.

 Since I already enjoy programming challenges, and don't use a fetch program that often, I eventually came to try and answer the question how fast can I make my fetch script?
 It is an even faster fetch tool that I would've written in Bash and put in my ~/.bashrc but is actually incredibly fast because it opts out of all the customization options provided by tools such as Fastfetch.
 Since Fetch scripts are kind of a coming-of-age ritual for most Linux users, I've decided to use it on my system.
 You also might be interested if you like the defaults and like speed.

 Ultimately, it's a small, opinionated binary with a nice size that doesn't bother me, and incredible speed.
 Customization?
 No thank you.
 I cannot re-iterate it enough, Microfetch is annoyingly fast.
 It does not, however, solve a technical problem.
 The "problem" Microfetch solves is entirely self-imposed.
-On the matter of size, the project is written in Rust, which comes at the cost of "bloated" dependency trees and the increased build times, but we make an extended effort to keep the dependencies minimal and build times managable.
+On the matter of size, the project is written in Rust, which comes at the cost of "bloated" dependency trees and the increased build times, but we make an extended effort to keep the dependencies minimal and build times manageable.
 The latter is also very easily mitigated with Nix's binary cache systems.
 Since Microfetch is already in Nixpkgs, you are recommended to use it to utilize the binary cache properly.
 The usage of Rust is nice, however, since it provides us with incredible tooling and a very powerful language that allows for Microfetch to be as fast as possible.
 Sure C could've been used here as well, but do you think I hate myself?
 Microfetch now features handwritten assembly to unsafely optimize some areas.
 In hindsight you all should have seen this coming.
 Is it faster?
 Yes.
+Should you use this?
+If you want to.

 Also see: Rube-Goldmark Machine